yashsirvi/Game-Theoretic-Planner/README.md

 - Pure pursuit is the ros2 package.
 Just use the package as is
     - `pure_pursuit.py` is the script that integrates `waypoint_follower.py` with the simulator
-    - `pure_pursuit1.py` is the sample script to publish
+    - `pure_pursuit1.py` is the sample script to publish sample ackermann msgs
 - `sim.yaml` is the yaml file for the gym building script
 - Checkout the `sim_builder` folder